-The majority of the study area is managed by the USFWS Havasu National Wildlife Refuge (HNWR).
+Both the California and Arizona sides of the Colorado Riverbed in the proposed study area are owned by the California State Lands Commission.
+However, activities at the surface of the river and above the riverbed in the study area are subject to the jurisdiction of the USFWS Havasu National Wildlife Refuge (HNWR).
 The HNWR encompasses the entire Colorado River south of the BN&SF railway, and the Arizona portion of the river north of the railway.
 The United States Bureau of Land Management (BLM) manages the California portion of the Colorado River north of the BN&SF railway, on behalf of the BOR.
 PG&E will seek approval to perform the PWSS pursuant to the February 2005 Consent Agreement, which was entered into by PG&E and the USFWS, BLM, and BOR.
+The State Lands Commission has indicated that a "letter of non-objection" will be issued to approve the proposed PWSS.